 A surprise 1 percent dive in manufacturing output in February, announced earlier on Thursday, showed that the economy was still on shaky ground after a series of more upbeat business surveys had indicated that a modest recovery was on track.

 Bank Governor Mervyn King has warned of a long and arduous road back to economic health, predicting a bumpy ride for most of 2012 as the dangers from the euro debt crisis linger and events such as an extra public holiday for the Queen's Diamond Jubilee distort the course of the economy.

-Even a minor technical recession - defined as two consecutive quarters of falling GDP - would be a blow for Chancellor George Osborne, who defended his tough austerity plan aimed at erasing a huge deficit in last month's budget.
+Even a minor technical recession - defined as two consecutive quarters of falling GDP - would be a blow for finance minister George Osborne, who defended his tough austerity plan aimed at erasing a huge deficit in last month's budget.

-At its monthly meeting on Thursday, the Bank's Monetary Policy Committee (MPC) left the total of its asset purchases at 325 billion pounds and kept interest rates at their record low of 0.5 percent, a move that had been unanimously expected by analysts polled by Reuters.
+At its monthly meeting on Thursday, the central bank's Monetary Policy Committee (MPC) left the total of its asset purchases at 325 billion pounds and kept interest rates at their record low of 0.5 percent, a move that had been unanimously expected by analysts polled by Reuters.

 Since the end of 2011, when many were extremely concerned about an economic meltdown in the euro zone, the short-term outlook has improved, said Scott Corfe, economist at economics consultancy CEBR.
 For the UK at least, it looks as though a recession this year will be avoided.

 Official figures for gross domestic product in the first quarter are not due until April 25.
 Following a 0.3 percent quarter-on-quarter fall in GDP in the last three months of 2011, they will determine whether Britain has lapsed back into recession or avoided it.

 The pound hit a fresh 2-1/2 month high against the euro on Thursday as worries about the euro zone debt crisis and rising Spanish borrowing costs outweighed the weak British data.